hankandre/frontend-resources/README.md

 - [JS Party](https://changelog.com/jsparty)
   - Put on by the folks who do [The Changelog](https://changelog.com/podcast)
 - [Code Newbie](https://www.ladybug.dev/)
   - I've listened to this a couple of times.
 It was really encouraging and helpful to hear about people's journeys and struggles.
-I definitely helps you to not feel alone.
+I think it's a great resource when learning, to recognize that your experiences are largely shared, and fight the sense of isolation.
 - [Ladybug podcast](https://www.ladybug.dev/)
   - This was recommended to me but I've never had the chance to listen to it.
 It looks like there's some interesting stuff there.
 - [The Intern](https://theintern.fm/) I got a "Not secure" warning when navigating to the site.
-It's admittedly a little old.
-It's from 2016.
+It's admittedly a little old, from 2016.
   - A brief series put on by Allison Behringer and [Betaworks](https://www.betaworks-studios.com/) that explores the Tech industry from an intern's perspective.

 ## Books